 Agency Affected: Department of Defense

 Comments: The Department of Defense (DOD) has developed a draft instruction for dual-status commanders that includes additional guidance on muli-state incidents.
 In addition, U.S. Northern Command is updating its civil support concept plan, and command officials said that this update will address dual-status commanders and multi-state events.
 In May 2014 DOD stated that the dual status commander instruction was in development, being reviewed, and that DOD anticipated issuing the instruction in November 2014.
-As of February 2015, the instruction had not been issued.
+In September 2015 DOD reported that the instruction was awaiting final signature.

 Recommendation: The Secretary of Defense should direct the Under Secretary of Defense for Policy, acting through the Assistant Secretary of Defense for Homeland Defense and Americas' Security Affairs and in collaboration with other appropriate stakeholders such as U.S. Northern Command, U.S. Pacific Command, and the National Guard Bureau, to develop implementation guidance on the dual-status commander construct that, at a minimum, includes: (1) more specific criteria for determining when and how to use dual-status commanders, especially for civil support incidents affecting multiple states and territories and (2) a process for determining the appropriate mix of National Guard and active duty federal officers to meet DOD's anticipated needs.